 WHOLE HOUSE POINT OF ENTRY WATER FILTER

 Water filters can be installed for the removal of any of the potential causes of symptoms you may be experiencing in Framingham.
-Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove dissolved iron, manganese or hardness minerals in the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Chloramine can be removed with a carbon filter to remove bad taste and odor or with a reverse osmosis system for an even greater degree of water purification.

 For more information on manganese, see the Water Technology Magazine article at Manganese in Water Article .
 For more information on Iron in water, see the link at Iron Article in Water Technology Magazine.